Check if you can get Universal Credit

 If you live with your partner

-• aren’t in full-time education
+• they’re not in education or training

 If you’re not a UK citizen